exonum/exonum-doc/src/advanced/node-management.md

 #### Parameters

 - **transaction_hash**: Hash
-  The hash of the transaction to be searched
+  Hash of the transaction to be searched.

 #### Response